 Non-bonded functions

-While the bonded components mainly resposible to maintain the molecular structures, the inter-molecular functions are mainly responsible to model the overall behaviour of the system model such as densities, molar volumes, heats of vapourisation, etc.
+While the bonded components are mainly responsible for maintaining molecular structures, the inter-molecular functions are mainly responsible for modelling the overall behaviour of the system model, providing properties such as densities, molar volumes, heats of vaporisation, etc.

-Non-bonded functions are mainly composed of two components: the short-ranged van der Waals (vdw) interactions and the long-ranged electrostatic interactions.
-These energy components are calculated based on interactions between pairs of atoms and the functions depend only on the interatomic distances.
+Non-bonded functions are mainly composed of two components: the short-ranged van der Waals (vdW) interactions and the long-ranged electrostatic interactions.
+These energy components are calculated based on interactions between pairs of atoms and the functions depend only on interatomic distances.

 Note

-For atoms within a molecule, non-bonded interactions will apply on the 1-4 atoms (atom pairs that are seprated by three successive bonds) onwards.
+For atoms within a molecule, non-bonded interactions will usually only apply on the 1-4 atoms (atom pairs separated by three successive bonds) onwards.
+For 1-4 atoms, these interactions might be scaled by a constant factor that depends on the force field.

 ../../_images/Orange_bar2.png